wsu-tss/student_pathway_project/README.md

 This will ensure that all the required python packages are installed in the virtual environment.

+### Virtual Environment in Jupyter NOTEBOOK

+Open Terminal/Anaconda Powershell Prompt and execute the following:

+`ipython kernel install --user --name=venv`

+Launch Jupyter notebook from Anaconda Powershell Prompt by executing the following:

+`jupyter notebook`

+### Changing the kernel in jupyter Notebook

+On the menu bar select `Kernel > Change kernel > venv`.

+While creating a new notebook, select `venv` instead of `Python3`.

 # Dataset

 The data used in the `data_processing.ipynb` file is taken from the directory `students_data`.